 According to LinkedIn, 55% of decision-makers use this content to determine which organizations to work with and 20% of investors say it’s the best platform when you want to learn about a topic.

 While you can’t directly post a recommendation to a Company Page, personal recommendations help to build the credibility of the business.
-In order to earn these recommendations, start by writing a genuine recommendation for someone you’ve worked with based on a real experience.
+In order to earn these recommendations, start by writing a genuine recommendation for someone you’ve worked with based on real experience.
 Make sure that they, too, have experienced your products or services.
 Your kindness may result in a recommendation for you, too.
-Always send a personal thank you message to anyone that writes you a recommendation.
+Always send a personal thank you message to anyone who writes you a recommendation.

 Don’t let new connections fall by the wayside.
 LinkedIn is an engagement-driven platform, the more you engage, the greater your reach becomes.
 Participate in discussions, answer questions, like, and comment on the content in your newsfeed.